outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

           - efficiency dissipates in similar ways - if one source process is efficient, other subsequent processes or attributes may also be more efficient - the efficiency dissipates or cascades through the system, possibly in a compounding way

-          - energy can produce efficiency, and the government of energy by rules like thermodynamics & chemistry has effects on subsequent process like information retrieval & position (communication & distribution)
+          - energy can produce efficiency: the government of energy by rules like thermodynamics & chemistry has effects on subsequent process like information retrieval & position (communication & distribution) which can impact energy production

+          - summary:
+            - concentrated energy produces information efficiently
+            - cancer cells often have concentrated energy in various formats like mutations, functionality, information, etc
+            - the thermodynamics of energy impact how efficiency, communication, information, & other outputs of energy are distributed

           https://phys.org/news/2020-01-supercomputers-link-quantum-entanglement-cold.html